bioone/ARGs-MGEs-MAP/README.md

 This is a modified version of [Ublastx_stageone-2.3](https://github.com/biofuture/Ublastx_stageone) .

-If you  have any questions or suggestions on the singularity version of this tool, please leave us a message in the Issues.
+If you  have any questions or suggestions of this tool, please leave us a message in the Issues.

 The change log of this version includes:
 1. MGE analysis pipeline